Apartments sold and rented - Globes

 Tel Aviv and central region

-Ramat Hasharon: A 120-sq.m. five-room, ninth floor apartment on Hasadot St. in the Neve Gan neighborhood was sold for NIS 3.93 million.
-A 125-sq.m. penthouse with a 30-sq.m. balcony on Haganim St. in the Neve Gan neighborhood was sold for NIS 4.85 million (Ofek Real Estate).

-Modi'in: A 118-sq.m. four-room, first floor apartment with a 60-sq.m. garden, elevator and parking on Haluach Haivri St. in the Karamim neighborhood in the north of the city was sold for NIS 2.31 million.
-A 122-sq.m., 4.5-room, first floor garden apartment with an 80-sq.m. garden, elevator and parking on Migdal Halevanon St. in the Massua neighborhood in the city center was sold for NIS 2.18 million (RE-MAX - More).
+Givatayim: A 122-sq.m., four-room, eighth floor apartment with an elevator and parking on Hama'avak St. was sold for NIS 3.05 million.
+A 84-sq.m., 2.5-room, second floor apartment with parking but no elevator on Ha'amal St. was sold for NIS 1.75 million.
+A 168-sq.m., five-room, eighth floor apartment with a 39-sq.m. balcony, storage room, elevator and parking on Ben Tzvi St. was sold for NIS 5.5 million (Anglo-Saxon).
+A 120-sq.m., five-room, ground floor apartment with an elevator and parking on Hahaganah St. in the Givat Rambam neighborhood was sold for NIS 3.76 million.
+A 80-sq.m., three-room, seventh floor apartment with an elevator and parking on Hahaganah St. in the Givat Rambam neighborhood was sold for NIS 2.56 million (RE-MAX - 100%).

-Ramle: A 51-sq.m., three-room, third floor apartment, with a 26-sq.m. balcony, parking but no elevator on Harav Avraham Hillel St. in the Weizmann neighborhood was sold for NIS 815,000.
-A 55-sq.m., three-room, third floor apartment on Harav Maimon St. in the city center was sold for NIS 830,000 (Keller Williams).
+Ashdod: A 100-sq.m. four-room, seventh floor apartment with an 11-sq.m. balcony, storage room, elevator and parking on Tapuz St. in the Tet Zayin Quarter in the south of the city was sold for NIS 1.68 million.
+A 140-sq.m., four-room, 13th floor apartment with a 12-sq.m. balcony, storage room, elevator and parking on Tapuz St. in the Tet Zayin Quarter in the south of the city was sold for NIS 1.79 million.
+A 55-sq.m., three-room, fourth floor apartment with an elevator but no parking on Harav Kuk St. in the Bet Quarter in the north of the city was sold for NIS 1.07 million (Anglo-Saxon).
+A 120-sq.m., four-room, sixth floor apartment with an elevator but no parking on Harav Nissim St. in the southeast of the city was sold for NIS 1.35 million (Keller Williams).

 Beersheva and the south

-Arad: A 55-sq.m. two-room, fourth floor apartment with parking but no elevator on Chen St. in the city center was sold for NIS 260,000.
-A 90-sq.m.
-3.5-room, ground floor garden apartment with parking but no elevator on Ben-Yair St. in the city center was sold for NIS 400,000.
-A 110-sq.m., five-room, semi-detached house on a 250-sq.m. lot with parking on Nakar St. in the Maof neighborhood in the north of the city was sold for NIS 820,000.
+Beersheva: A 76-sq.m. three-room, fourth floor apartment with no elevator and no parking on Hahida St. in the west of the city was sold for NIS 590,000.
+A 72-sq.m., three-room, fourth floor apartment with no elevator and no parking on Moshe Sharet St. in the Yud Aleph neighborhood in the west of the city was sold for NIS 575,000.
+A 120-sq.m., four-room, third floor apartment with an elevator and parking on Yisrael Galili St. in the Ramot neighborhood on the north of the city was sold for NIS 1.16 million.
+A 65-sq.m., three-room, second floor apartment with no elevator and no parking on Hashalom St. in the Gimmel neighborhood was sold for NIS 600,000.

 Rentals